 Villajoyosa - Benidorm - path with sea view and surprises

-Do you consider a two hours hike with non-stop sea view to the lovely blue mediterranean and one of the most beautiful coastlines of Spain a good idea, you should try the route between Villajoyosa and Benidorm.
+Do you consider a two hours hike with a non-stop sea view to the lovely blue Mediterranean and one of the most beautiful coastlines of Spain a good idea, you should try the route between Villajoyosa and Benidorm.
 Bring your swimming suit or go for a naked swim.

-Being almoust halfway between Benidorm and Villajoyosa, the beach of Torres on the picture over is a natural place for a rest .
-Here you can enjoy a refreshment on the restaurant at the camping site nearby.
+Being almost halfway between Benidorm and Villajoyosa, the beach of Torres on the picture over is a natural place for a rest.
+Here you can enjoy a refreshment at the restaurant at the camping site nearby.

-You may of course hike the route either way, but in this post it's described from Villajoyosa.
-If you park your car near the harbour, you can follow the path along the beach towards Benidorm until the end of the path.
+You may of course hike the route either way, but in this post, it's described from Villajoyosa.
+If you park your car near the harbor, you can follow the path along the beach towards Benidorm until the end of the path.
 Take the last staircase up to the plateau above the beach.
-Go around the house to the cliff boarder at the other side of the house and continue towards Benidorm.
+Go around the house to the cliff border at the other side of the house and continue towards Benidorm.

 If you care for a swim all by your self before you climb the staircase, you'll find this idyllic place at the end of the path.

 Dangerous parts of the path are secured by fences.

 On our way, you'll find beautiful bays with lovely small beaches.
 Just take care on your way down.
 The bay on the photo over is an exception.
 It's got easy access, but in this area, naked people popping up from bushes and rocks may give you a surprise.